 Billy in the tambourine at the Baltimore City Detention Center, 2002 Photo by Sam Holden

-Some things I like to do other than music are: yoga, walking, cooking, reading and playing in the dirt or at least outside.
+Some things I like to do other than music are: yoga, walking, cooking, reading, making black walnut ink writing with a dip pen and playing in the dirt or at least outside.
 My sister recently told a friend that “my brother always wanted to be a farmer” and there may be some truth in that.
 I can say, like the farmer, I am always hopeful.